jq153387/avancevl.github.io/recruit/sample_backenddev.md

 ## Requirements

-1. Need to have an extremely simple front-end to test back-end functionality.
+1. Must have an extremely simple front-end to test your back-end functions.
 	1. Can be HTML/CSS.
 	1. No need to use any fancy frameworks for front-end placeholder.
+You will not be graded on front-end.
 1. **Must host your back-end on Firebase.**
 	1. This is a not a front-end exam.
-Client side should be just to test back-end functionality.
+Client side should only be to test your back-end functions.

 ## Reminders

-> * We'd rather you do a few features well, rather than all the features poorly.
+> * Develop a few features well is better than many features poorly.
-> * Please be sure to upload code to GitHub/GitLab.
+> * Please upload your code to GitHub/GitLab.
-> * At the 2.5-hour mark:
+> * At 2.5-hour:
->   * Please submit however much you've completed, regardless of whether you've finished or not.
+>   * Please submit what you've completed, regardless of whether you've finished or not.
+>   * Launch to host your live site.
->   * Make sure your site is live, and submit URL.
+	* Submit demo site URL.
->	* Make sure to complete [Exam Submission Form]({{ site.exam_submit_form_url }}).
+>	* Make sure to complete this [Exam Submission Form]({{ site.exam_submit_form_url }}).

 ## Features Rubric